 It is the legal duty of parents to ensure that their child receives full time education.
 This means coming to school on time each day.

-We want St Laurence children to have a “love of learning, life and each other.”
-Good attendance is vital to their progress, achievement and developing friendships.
-Lots of research shows that absence and lateness to lessons disrupt the continuity of learning and so affect how well your child does at school.
+Lots of research shows that absence and lateness to lessons disrupt the continuity of learning and so affects how well your child does at school.

 The Senior Attendance Champion is Mrs Catherine Smith, Headteacher.

 Attendance at school is carefully monitored because being in school is important to your child’s achievement, wellbeing, and wider development.
-Research has found that pupils who performed better at school are those with better attendance.

-For any unplanned absence, such as illness, please inform school by telephone call, email or scholarpack app message by 9.00am on the first day of absence.
+For any unplanned absence, such as illness, please inform school by telephone call, email or Arbor Parent App message by 9.00am on the first day of absence.

 If you are unsure if your child is well enough for school, please check the NHS guidance: